darwin-eu/TestGenerator/README.md

 )
 ```

-`patientCDM()` pushes one of those test populations into a blank CDM
+`patientCDM()` pushes one of those Unit Test Definitions into a blank
-reference.
+CDM reference with a complete version of the vocabulary.

 ``` r
 cdm <- TestGenerator::patientCDM(
   pathJson = "inst/testCases",
   sampleName = "test")